f-leroux/chessies/README.md

 # Chessies

 A simple web-based chess game built entirely on the client side using React.
-The project is currently a small skeleton to get development started.
+The game supports all standard chess rules, drag and drop piece movement with highlighted legal moves and a restart button to reset the board.

 ## Development